-If regulated business and individuals follow these guidelines we will take a proportionate and reasonable approach to how we assess compliance during this public health emergency.
-We will work with operators to find the best solutions to safeguarding the environment and helping businesses adapt in these challenging circumstances.
+If regulated business and individuals follow these guidelines we will take a proportionate and reasonable approach to how we assess compliance at this time.

 We will continue to check and assess compliance in a number of ways including phone calls, focused visits to priority sites and using a range of alternative methods for gathering intelligence.

 We have published the following temporary regulatory decisions to help deal with issues arising:

 - regulatory decisions for waste management:

 - our processes and timescales during the Covid-19 outbreak

 Events on our land

 Some organisations host events at our sites.
 Please contact the event organiser directly if you would like to know if there are changes to an event you are attending.

 See guidance for managers of natural and outdoor cultural sites to operate sites as safely as possible.